oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 </details>

-Let's go an add a new config file to the list !
+Let's go an add a new config file to the list!

 - Open the file **Main.java** in the *src/main/java* folder